pustotnik/zenmake/docs/buildconf-taskparams.rst

-    If you use this parameter to specify non-system shared libraries for some task you may need to specify the same libraries for all other tasks which depends on the current task.
+    If you use this parameter to specify non-system shared libraries for some task you may need to specify the same libraries for all other tasks which depend on the current task.
 For example, you set library 'mylib' to the task A but the task B has parameter ``use`` with 'A', then it's recommended to add 'mylib' to the parameter ``libs`` of the task B. Otherwise you can get link error ``... undefined reference to ...``